LePeler/Cloud-Depletion-Times-in-Black-Hole-Binaries/README.md

 The errors can be solved by playing around with the variable N in line 59, varying it between 14990-15010 should do the trick.
 # Data-Summary #
-This program imports all the depletion times from the /Results folder and gives you functions to plot 2d slices of the data and perform fits on them, as well as a function, which lets you fit to the entire dataset.
+This program imports all the depletion times from the /Results folder and gives you functions to plot 2d slices of the data and perform fits on them, as well as a function, which lets you fit to the entire dataset and check the goodness-of-fit.